 Amazon’s S3 (Simple Storage Service) is a valuable storage option for developers of all backgrounds and experiences, it’s straightforward to use, and has many benefits, including: the ability to store both large and small amounts of data at a time convenient to yourself, being a completely scalable and reliable infrastructure, and being a cost-effective choice.

 You will get the most out of Amazon’s Simple Storage Service by being aware of, and implementing the recommended best practices, which we look at here.
-See more about before after you read the content within this article.
+See more about s3 best practices before after you read the content within this article.

 You can scale the AWS Simple Storage Service as needed, and the system is more than capable of dealing with extremely high request rates – in this case buckets are partitioned automatically to deal with this but there are limits, so if you expect more than eight hundred GET requests or over three hundred put-list-delete requests every second or so it’s wise to request support.
 To ignore this could mean a temporary freeze on your request rate.